UU-Human-Evolution/1MB438/Lab_0.2.scripts.md

 done
 ```

 which will print the value of `$i` in each iteration of the loop.
-Write this loop in the file you are editing with `gedit`/`nano`, save the file, and then run it in the other terminal you have open.
+Write this loop in the file you are editing with `nano`, save the file, and then run it in the other terminal you have open.

 ```bash
 bash loop_01.sh